 (a) promote and guide the development, training, learning, research and innovation of digital skills ;

-(b) identify the digital skills demands and supply needs of the Republic in collaboration with Government, business, civil society and education and training institutions;
+(b) identify the digital skills demands and supply needs of the Republic;

-(c) engage with relevant public and private institutions to encourage the development of digital skills in response to the digital skills needs of the Republic;
+(c) encourage the development of digital skills in response to the digital skills needs of the Republic;

-(d) raise awareness and promote the meaningful and responsible use of ICT;
+(d) raise awareness and promote the meaningful and responsible use of ICTs;

-(e) collaborate with relevant public and private institutions offering digital skills training programmes to avoid duplication, fill gaps and maximise the use of resources;
+(e)

-(f) monitor and evaluate the development and level of digital skills capabilities in the Republic and advise Government, business, civil society, education and training sectors accordingly;
+(f) monitor and evaluate the development and level of digital skills capabilities in the Republic and advise Government, business, civil society, education and training institutions accordingly;

 (g) develop and promote a digital skills framework including a model for training and development; and

-(h) collaborate with local and international stakeholders to enhance employment and enterprise development opportunities for digital skills trainees.
+(h) enhance employment and enterprise development opportunities for digital skills trainees.

 (2) In performing the functions contemplated in subsection (1), the Institute must—

-(a) comply with the National Qualification Framework Act; Higher Education Act, 1997 (Act No. 101 of 1997); Continuing Education and Training Act, 2006 (Act No. 16 of 2006); and the Skills Development Act, 1998 (Act No. 97 of 1998); and
+(a) comply with the National Qualification Framework Act; Higher Education Act, ; Continuing Education and Training Act; and the Skills Development Act, 1998 (Act No. 97 of 1998);

-(b) interact and foster collaboration with the Minister responsible for higher education and training and the Minister responsible for basic education.
+(b) interact and foster collaboration with the Minister responsible for higher education and training and the Minister responsible for basic education;

+(c) collaborate with Government, business, civil society and education and training institutions; and

+(d) avoid duplication, fill gaps and maximise the use of resources.

-(3) The Minister may, after consultation with the Board, authorise the Institute in writing to perform any additional functions not inconsistent with this Act.
+(3) The Minister may, after consultation with the Board, direct the Institute in writing to perform any additional functions not inconsistent with this Act.

-(4) The Institute, in exercising its functions, must consider policy made, and policy directions issued, by the Minister in terms of this Act or any other applicable law.
+(4) The Institute, in exercising its functions, must consider policy made and policy directions issued by the Minister in terms of this Act or any other applicable law.

 Establishment and functions of CoLabs